heptarch/heptarch.github.io/projects.md

 freedom and an environment stimulating to scholarship and scientific research interest.
 It is most important to limit their work to that of research."
 An ill-framed objective or a quarterly review might distract from their real job.
-But Kelly's management was not invisible; as the transistor shows, he saw his researchers as collaborators rather than underlings, and directed their efforts with superb managerial and technical insight *from the inside*.
+On similar grounds, projects would be taken away from fundamental researchers once they'd reached a certain level of maturity, to ensure they do not "lose contact with the forefront of their field of scientific interest".
+But Kelly's management was not only in these invisible policies of focus; as the transistor shows, he saw his researchers as collaborators rather than underlings, and directed their efforts with superb managerial and technical insight *from the inside*.